All Products

 Global quotas

-Global quotas are independent of the gateway instance type.
-To request a quota increase, submit a ticket.
+Global quotas are independent of gateway instance specifications.
+To increase a quota, submit a ticket.

 Instances per region